utilmeta/utype/docs/en/references/field.md

 ```

 !!! note
+	`defer_default` only works for dataclass, and is invalid for function, because function params need to provide a value when calling, so it will be directly passed with default value

-### Function arguments
+### Function parameters

-For function parameters, it is more convenient to use Param, a subclass of the Field class provided by utype, to declare them, where `default` Param is the first parameter of the Param class, and the `required` `defer_default` configuration is cancelled.
-If no default value is declared (no `default` or `default_factory`), it will be regarded as a required parameter, such as
+For function parameters, it is more convenient to use `Param`, a subclass of the `Field` class provided by utype, to declare them, where `default` is the first parameter of the `Param` class, If no default value is declared (no `default` or `default_factory`), it will be regarded as a required parameter, such as

 ```python
 from utype import Param, parse